bradtraversy/alexis_speech_assistant/readme.md

 pip install speechrecognition
 pip install pyaudio
 pip install gTTS
+pip install playsound
 pip install PyObjC
-pip install playsound
 ```

 ### Voice Commands

-You can add other commands, but these are the onces that exist
+You can add other commands, but these are the ones that exist

 - What is your name?
 - What time is it